 To supplement the camp’s daily schedule of music activities, private instrumental, vocal and/or composition lessons can be arranged at a nominal cost.
 In the lesson, students are encouraged to expand technique, repertoire and the skills necessary to their development as a musician.
 Students may sign up for one to two private lessons a week per instrument or area of study.

 An integral part of the Stokes experience is the unique opportunity for students to explore, understand and appreciate the natural environment.
-School of Conservation faculty provides campers with various nature activities, studies, and presentations intended to cultivate an awareness of the natural world and an appreciation for it.
+School of Conservation Environmental Educators and Researchers provide campers with various nature activities, studies, and presentations intended to cultivate an awareness and appreciation of the natural world in a fun and engaging way!

 A variety of recreational activities are available each day in the afternoon as well as certain evenings.
-Students have the opportunity to participate in hiking, canoeing and row boating, archery, woodworking, the climbing wall, as well as a variety of Action Socialization Experiences and more.
-Evening recreational events include campfires, dances and movies.
+Students have the opportunity to participate in hiking, canoeing, row boating, archery, woodworking, the confidence building climbing wall as well as a variety of team building Action Socialization Experiences which promote communication, cooperation and respect.
+Evening recreational events include campfires, open mic nights, movies and more.

 Facilities and Accommodations

 The camp is located 57 miles from Montclair State University on the New Jersey School of Conservation property in the heart of Stokes State Forest, just off Route 206 in Sussex County, New Jersey.
 The School of Conservation facilities are divided into two campuses, known as Wapalanne and Sequoya.
 These campuses are separated by Lake Wapalanne, a gorgeous man-made lake that was created in the 1930’s as part of President Franklin Roosevelt’s WPA program.
 They are connected by the beautiful Rainbow Bridge, which arches over the lake.
 Also found on the premises are two boat docks, a frontier town, craft house, nature center, astronomy center, climbing wall and archery range.
 Additionally, there are a variety of well-marked trails for hiking and nature study activities.

 The New Jersey School of Conservation facilities include twelve heated student cabins each accommodating up to twelve students and two counselors.
 These rustic cabins were originally built in the 1930’s as part of President Roosevelt’s WPA program.